- Search The Registry

 *The Black Bottom dance is celebrated on this date.
 This is one of many dances brought from African culture through Blacks during and after slavery.

-Originally starting in New Orleans the Black Bottom later worked its way to New York.
+Originally starting in New Orleans, the Black Bottom worked in New York.
 Some say blues singer Alberta Hunter introduced the dance.
 Others say Perry Bradford in Nashville, Tennessee introduced it to white America in 1919 when he wrote the Song "The Black Bottom.”
 Bradford's sheet music had the music as well as the dance instructions printed on them.

 The Encyclopedia of African American Heritage

 Copyright 1997, Facts on File, Inc. New York